tundish/blathnaid/app/tale.rst

 He borrows their badge; so must thieves stand aside, daring not to delay him.

 Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their pennies.
-Those guards in disgust turn him afresh to their back.
+Those guards in disgust face him afresh to their back.